Greetings!

 You see, my friend is white, and her partner is black.
 I’m black, and my partner is white.
 We both have biracial children.
 She wasn’t familiar with FAIR, but I thought of all the people I know, she would be able to appreciate who we are and the work we do.

-If you’re in an interracial relationship, you have to believe that we seen and treated based on who we are inside, not the color of our skin.
+If you’re in an interracial relationship, you have to believe that we should be seen and treated based on who we are inside, not the color of our skin.
 Right?

 So, here’s what happened.